- DJI launches the DJI FlyCart 30 delivery drone;

 In the UK, moves are already being made to prove the concept for delivery drones and develop a standardised and accepted airspace policy that enables BVLOS operations.

-For instance, last year, drone deliveries inched closer to becoming a reality after the UK government unveiled plans to build a 164-mile automated drone superhighway by mid-2024.
+For instance, in 2022, drone deliveries inched closer to becoming a reality after the UK government unveiled plans to build a 164-mile automated drone superhighway by mid-2024.

 The Skyway project would connect the airspace between Cambridge, Oxford, Rugby, Milton Keynes, and Coventry, with an option to expand the corridor to other locations in the country.